Codecademy/docs/content/general/concepts/white-spaces/white-spaces.md

   - 'paths/computer-science'
 ---

-White spaces are spaces (` `) or blanck lines.
-Whitespaces are used to format code to improve the readablity of code.
+**Whitespace** is spaces or blank lines in programming.
+Whitespace is used to format code to improve its readability.

 ## Why they are important